pharaox/artifact_trade/README.md

 ### Artifact Prices

 The *base artifact prices* are roughly the same as the prices in [Auction Off Artifact](https://steamcommunity.com/workshop/filedetails/?id=2747305366), so players already familiar with that mod should feel at home.
-However, instead of being based on rarity, the formula used here is based on the artifact's *Quality and Wealth Average (QWA)*, two hidden properties with values from 0 to 100 that actually determine the rarity, so artifacts with the same rarity can sometimes have different base prices.
+However, instead of being based on rarity, the formula used here is based on the artifact's *Quality and Wealth Average (QWA)*, two hidden properties with values from 0 to 100 that actually determine the rarity.
 The actual formula is:

 * Determine QWA as *(quality + wealth) / 2*
 * Multiply by 2.5